painpats/Cub3D-42/README.md

 # Cub3D-42

 `Cub3D` is the **second group project** of the common core at 42's school.
+My mate was **mafissie**.

 This project is a 3D RayCasting engine inspired by classic first-person shooters.

-The goal is to create a 3D representation of a 2D map, allowing players to navigate the environment and experience basic game mechanics.
+The goal was to create a 3D representation of a 2D map, allowing players to navigate the environment and experience basic game mechanics.

 This project enhances skills in graphics programming, mathematics and game development concepts.